jundalisay/superb/content/en/maharlika/laws/epira/chapter-3.md

 (o) Encourage private enterprises engaged in energy projects, including corporations, cooperatives, and similar collective organizations, to broaden the base of their ownership and thereby encourage the widest public ownership of energy-oriented corporations;
-(p) Formulate such rules and regulations as may be necessary to implement the objectives of this Act; and
+(p) Formulate such rules and regulations
-(q) Exercise such other powers as may be necessary or incidental to attain the objectives of this Act.
+(q) Exercise such other powers